mozilla/open-innovation-curriculum/personal-leadership/content.md

 > Key Message: Leadership is an inside job

 This is a very rapid quick (5 min) exploration of leadership.
-It’s just meant to be a thought-starter and entry into the rest of the workshop - **the key is to not get stuck on what is, and is not leadership.**
+It’s just meant to be a thought-starter and entry into the rest of the workshop - **the key is to not get distracted by debate as to what is, and is not leadership.**

 Think for a moment about the term distributed leadership.
+What positively resonates for you about this term, in your personal experiences and optimistic vision for your community?

+Facilitation Workflow:

-When you think of distributed leadership -- as Mark talked about it this morning in the opening keynote -- think about what resonated positively with you.
-Take a minute to write down 3 positive qualities of leaders that come to mind when you think about this type of distributed leadership?
-Maybe you can even think of the positive traits a leader you respect has.
+* (1 minute) Ask person to write down 3 positive qualities of leaders that come to mind when they think of distributed leadership - of positive traints a leader they respect has.

-Each person writes 3 qualities of their “example” that makes them effective at mobilizing others.
-(1 min) Each person then circles what they think is the “most important” quality (note: you can qualify “most important” as being the quality that stands out right now … no need to get hung up on this step as it’s not an academic exercise)
+* (1 minute) Ask each person to circle what they think is the **most important** quality.
+For clarity, this is simply something that stands out right now, as being most important.
+Encourage people to lead with their instinct.
-Open space exercise where people move around the room to form groups of people with similar circled words (3 min)
+* (3 minutes) Ask people to move around thhe room to form groups of people with similar circled words.
-Facilitator: Stand up on a chair and go around to each group to hear from them on why they think that trait is really important.
+	* (Facililtator) Stand up on a chair and go around each group to hear from them on why they think those traits are really important.
+		* Try to echo back feedback that feels particularly meaningful to the outcomes of this workshop**
-Emphasize that there is no one recipe and that no one person can be all of these things, but… ...emphasize self-awareness to understand what traits you bring, and self development (draw this out of the group) as a critical quality to build an individual's unique (and authentic) style.
-(1 min)
+	* Empahsize in wrapping up these 3 minutes, that no one person can be all of these things.
+* (3 minutes) Emphasize self-awareness in understnading what traits you bring, and self development as critical quality to build each individual's unqiue and authentic style.
-Put this on a flipchart or slide: “Leadership is an inside job” Debrief what this means to people.
+	* On a central Flipcart write:  "Leadership is an inside job".
+	* Ask for perspectives on what this means.